shoolpani-dubey/SimpleBalanceProject/README.md

    2. Build the image with command:
       1. docker build . -t server01:tag01
       2. tag01 is the tag for the build.
-   3. To send the image to remote you need to push the built and tagged image to an image registory.
+   3. To send the image to remote, you need to push the built and tagged image to an image registory.
 This can be done with below command: ( Assuming that myRegistry is your private registry.)
       1. docker tag server01:tag01 myRegistry.com/server01:tag01
       2. docker push myRegistry.com/server01:tag01
    4. Now you can pull the docker image in your remote box uisng command: